 - A paracord survival bracelet can unravel to create a long rope.
 This may come in handy if you need to hang up extra clothing to dry.

-- A larger headband or head scarf to keep your hair dry and keep from getting ill on the trail.
+- A larger headband or hat to keep your hair dry and keep from getting ill on the trail.

-Do you have any items to add to our hiking and camping supplies list for spring?
+Do you have any items to add to our hiking and camping supplies list?
 Please share in the comments below!

 For more camping and hiking tips, please read: